-The FretWire 175 Jazz is our pick for the best DIY guitar kit, which can be added with your own finish.
+The FretWire 175 Jazz guitar kit is our pick for the best DIY guitar kit, which can be added with your own finish.
 The body has already been drilled beforehand and it comes with all the needed hardware.

-Our step-up pick is the Solo ES Style and it has a maple top with a nice wood cutting.
+Our step-up pick is the Solo ES Style guitar kit and it has a maple top with a nice wood cutting.
 The hollow body makes it unique and it comes with a user’s manual for you to follow.

 A Little Background

-DIY guitar kits are popular nowadays for those who own a guitar.
+The best DIY guitar kits are popular nowadays for those who own a guitar.
 They are basically a do it yourself version of a guitar, in which you can assemble everything together.
 If you have background in sound engineering or acoustics, you will be able to do this thing in no time without a fuss.

-When building your own guitar, do know that there are many kinds of strings out there.
+When you build your own guitar, do know that there are many kinds of strings out there.
 If you find that your hands often get sore or wounded with steel string, you can just switch to nylon easily.
 It really depends on your comfort level on where you intend to work with, whether it’s nylon or steel string, it is all up to you.

 Design can also play a role.
 People with shorter fingers may have trouble with holding the neck and fingerboard of classic guitars due to its width.
 With that said, there are still some techniques that beginners can employ so they can be able to hold onto each chord even if the neck is wide.
 Anyway, the ease of plucking or strumming nylon also makes up for its disadvantage of a wider neck.